-Engine Issues and Late Market Entry Kept Lockheed From Reaching Their Full Commercial Potential
+Engine Issues and Late Market Entry Kept the Tristar From Reaching Its Full Commercial Potential

 The early 1970s was a magnificent era in aviation.
 Big was ‘in’ as airplane manufacturers explored a host of new technologies to deliver jet-flight comfort to the masses.